fujitake/smart-building-quick-start-kit/devices/omron-env/README.en.md

 # Omron Environment Sensor (2JCIE-BU01)

-This is the procedure for acquiring values related to the surrounding environment from Omron Environment Sensor and transmitting them to MQTT Broker.
+This is the instructions for acquiring values related to the surrounding environment from Omron Environment Sensor and transmitting them to MQTT Broker.

 ## Specifications